Borderline (Tame Impala song): Background and production

 After spending extensive time working on Tame Impala's third album Currents (2015), Kevin Parker decided to shift away from being a perfectionist towards more spontaneity, adding that if he "finds something that sounds good I should just do it and not think about it".
 "Borderline" was released as a single in 2019 but was reworked and re-released for multiple reasons.
 For one, Parker said he had accidentally made the bassline too quiet, and also wanted to change a few other elements of the song, as he had been pressured to release it prematurely.
 He elaborated: "The way I describe it is the way it sounds now is the way I was hearing it when I released it the first time.
 So for me, the drums sounded just heaps more hard-hitting.
 And it was just things that I could hear in the song that I didn't realise no one else could, for example, the bassline, which was just kind of an example of lack of perspective when you're working on a song, or anything that anyone's working on ever.
 You lose perspective when you're working on it, which is good, too, it's kind of beautiful that you have no idea what you're doing."

 Promotion

 Tame Impala debuted the song during a 30 March 2019 performance on Saturday Night Live.
 Since the song had not been released yet, Parker sang some improvised lyrics that were later changed.
 He later announced the release of the song through Instagram, posting the cover art with the caption "Friday".
+They later performed the song on The Tonight Show Starring Jimmy Fallon on 22 September 2020.